De-Panther/unity-webxr-export/docs/customization/adding-ga.md

 Copy and paste this code as the first item into the `<head>` tag.

-Read [sending data to Google Analytics](https://developers.google.com/analytics/devguides/collection/gtagjs/sending-data?hl=es) to learn how to use the `gtag` API.
+Read [Google Analytics' "Sending Data" documentation](https://developers.google.com/analytics/devguides/collection/gtagjs/sending-data?hl=es) to learn how to use the `gtag` API.

 ## Using Google Analytics